-Community Action for Responsive Education (CARE) is a Sacramento County Office of Education (SCOE) program that provides an individualized education program for students in grades six to ten who have fallen behind due to academic disengagement.
+Community Action for Responsive Education (CARE) is a Sacramento County Office of Education (SCOE) program that provides individualized education for students in grades six to ten who have fallen behind due to academic disengagement.
 The program aims to dramatically increase student engagement and success in a small, caring setting.
-CARE students receive three to four classes of instruction from one teacher in a supportive environment focusing on core academics, social-emotional strength and study skills.
-SCOE provides enrichment opportunities, parenting support, mentors, tutors and other services for CARE students on an as-needed basis.
+CARE students receive three to four classes of instruction from one teacher in a supportive environment focusing on core academics, social-emotional strength, and study skills.
+SCOE provides enrichment opportunities, parenting support, mentors, tutors, and other services for CARE students on an as-needed basis.
 Students in the CARE Program consistently raise their GPA by 1.0 grade point per year of involvement.

-Beginning in the 22/23 school year, the CARE program operates at seven (7) schools including Center High School and Wilson C. Riles Middle School (Center Joint USD), Sutter, W.E.
-Mitchell, Mills, and Folsom Middle Schools (Folsom Cordova USD) and Katherine Johnson Middle School (San Juan Unified School District).
+Beginning in the 24/25 school year, the CARE program operates at eight (8) schools including Center High School and Wilson C. Riles Middle School (Center Joint USD), Sutter Middle School, W.E.
+Mitchell Middle School, and Folsom Middle School (Folsom Cordova USD), Estrellita High School (Galt USD) and Katherine Johnson Middle School (San Juan USD).